-If you believe your infant or child may have a combination lip/tongue tie, it’s important that you seek treatment with a pediatric dental specialist experienced in treating tethered oral tissues..
+If you believe your infant or child may have a combination lip/tongue tie, it’s important that you seek treatment with a dentist/pediatric dental specialist experienced in treating tethered oral tissues..
 These types of tie can be difficult to diagnose and treat without the right expertise.

-As the name suggest, combination lip/tongue tie presents the same or similar symptoms as singular lip or tongue tie.
+As the name suggests, combination lip/tongue tie presents the same or similar symptoms as singular lip or tongue tie.
 Visually, this tethered oral tissue can present two ways, depending on the type of tongue tie associated with it.

 Lip Tie Presentation